Raguram-N/Exam_Buddy_Student_Screen/README.md

 **ExamBuddy:**

-> Exactly!
-You need energy, and sunlight is free energy ☀️
+> correct!
+You need energy to cook, and sunlight is free energy ☀️

 **Progress:** `1 / 3 inputs identified`